-If you haven’t binge-watched the latest season of ‘The Crown’ yet, you’ll have missed the fleeting glimpse of the moment Lady Diana chose her engagement ring.
-Presented with a whole tray of different rings to choose from, including heirlooms of The Queen, she selected a whopping sapphire framed by a halo of white diamonds, a new design by the House of Garrard, Crown Jeweller of the UK at the time.
+If you haven’t binge-watched ‘The Crown’ yet, you’ll have missed the fleeting glimpse of the moment Lady Diana chose her engagement ring.
+Presented with a whole tray of different rings to choose from, including heirlooms of The Queen, she selected a whopping sapphire framed by a halo of white diamonds, a new design by the House of Garrard, British Crown Jeweller at the time.
 Now worn by Catherine, the Duchess of Cambridge, today Diana’s halo engagement ring is considered one of the most iconic engagement rings in history, thanks to fashion’s enduring fascination with all things Diana and the absolute classicism of the design.

 In the past Diana has been quoted as saying she chose the halo style ring because it reminded her of her mother’s engagement ring, which gives us a good idea of how timeless the design already was.
 In fact, halo engagement rings had been around for centuries, it just took one very famous princess-to-be to cement its star status.

 The concept of encircling a centre stone with diamonds to form a halo of brilliance was invented in the Georgian period (1714-1837).
 While halo rings from this era bore only a passing resemblance to Diana’s, the Georgians loved the extravagance of the design, which made a ring look more impressive on the finger and also drew the attention to the centre stone.
-In these years of growing prosperity, a halo ring was an opportunity to flaunt your wealth and status.
+In these years of growing prosperity, a halo ring was an opportunity to display your wealth and standing in society.

 The halo style endured through the subsequent decades, but it wasn’t until that magical moment that Diana slipped the Garrard sapphire ring on her finger for that engagement portrait of her and Charles that the halo engagement ring achieved legendary status.
 With stylish vintage vibes and just the right amount of glamour, a halo engagement ring is a true design classic.